tagion/tagion/documents/architecture/Transaction.md

   - A HiRPC.Receiver request.
   - Receiver: [Collector](/documents/architecture/Collector.md) Service.

-The responsibilities of the service are:
+The service does the following:

   - Check the data package comply with size limitation.
   - Validate the HiBON document and HiRPC request are correct formatted.